Hack The Box - Inject

 CVE-2022-22963 is a vulnerability that allows an attacker to execute arbitrary code on a server running Spring Cloud by sending a specially crafted HTTP header.
 The vulnerability exists within the spring.cloud.function.routing-expression header which uses Spring Expression Language (SpEL) as a routing expression to determine which function should be used for a given request.
 In susceptible versions of Spring Cloud, this header isn't properly validated which allows for the injection of commands on the host machine.

-Read more on CVE-2022-22963 here which also includes a PoC.
+The article here provides more info on CVE-2022-22963 and also includes a PoC.

-So, I took the following steps to catch a shell.
+So, I took the following steps to catch a shell:

 Created the following shell.sh script: